A new approach to Dion Fortune's 'The Cosmic Doctrine'

 There are also some surprisingly ‘Green Ray’ passages in the book.
 Here’s one of them.
 “Should a human being...seek contact with the Lords of the Elements they must purify those aspects of their nature which correspond to their kingdom until they become the refined essence of (the quality of the Lords of the Elements.) their qualities.
 In the stability of earth they are stable.
 In the mobility of water they are mobile.
 In the speed of the wind they are swift and aspiring.
 In the brightness of the flame they are zealous.
 Then, being lord of these things within themselves they themselves are a Lord of the Elements in the microcosm, and may thereby claim kinship with the Lords of the Elements of the macrocosm, and the Messengers of the Elements are their servants.
 There is no other way than this.
 Those who use the Names without the Power invoke to their own destruction.”

 Finally, I think it works well to pick passages from the book almost at random.
 Find a passage that draws your attention and then follow it in your thoughts.
 For example:

-So these are a few suggestions as to how, if you have found The Cosmic Doctrine too challenging to persevere with, you can attempt different approaches to what is really an extraordinary and unique book.
-Don’t feel that you have to read it all the way through - pick and choose, especially if you find the first seven chapters a bit challenging.
+So these are a few suggestions as to how, if you have found The Cosmic Doctrine too challenging to persevere with, you can try different approaches.
+Don’t feel that you have to read it all the way through - pick and choose, especially if you find the first seven chapters challenging.
 Alternate between thinking and meditating on passages from the first seven chapters and enjoying the easier sections that follow.
 Find a chapter, or a paragraph or sentence, that speaks to you and see how you can apply it to your everyday life.
 Once you have grasped one section of the book, no matter how small, this will naturally lead to your understanding of the rest - because everything is related.